Menu Icon

 What is endometriosis?

-Endometriosis is a complex clinical syndrome characterized by chronic inflammation that is dependent on estrogen (ovarian hormone) levels, and primarily affects pelvic tissues such as the ovaries.ii Research suggests that endometriosis affects 5-10 percent of reproductive age females.iii,iv This means that up to 190 million women worldwide have this potentially devastating medical condition.
-Endometriosis can also strike adolescent girls and symptoms may even persist in post-menopausal women.v
+Endometriosis is a complex clinical syndrome characterized by chronic inflammation that is dependent on levels of the hormone estrogen and primarily affects pelvic tissues such as the ovaries.ii Research suggests that endometriosis affects 5 to 10 percent of reproductive-age females,iii,iv which means that up to 190 million females worldwide may live with this medical condition.
+Endometriosis can also affect adolescent girls, and symptoms may even persist in post-menopausal individuals.v

-The development of endometriosis involves interactions between the immune system and the endocrine system (hormones).
+The development of endometriosis involves interactions between the immune system and the endocrine system (which produces and regulates hormones).
 The main cause of endometriosis is difficult to determine.
 More recently, it has been suggested that the definition of endometriosis be expanded to include more diverse symptoms aside from those related to the pelvis, such as systemic inflammation, altered pain sensitization in the brain, and mood disorders.vi

-Peritoneal endometriosis is a condition whereby endometrial cells or tissue are found in the abdomen (peritoneal cavity) or on the surface of the abdominal wall.
-It occurs in approximately 15 to 50 percent of patients diagnosed with endometriosis.vii
+• Peritoneal: Peritoneal endometriosis is a condition in which endometrial cells or tissue are found in the abdomen (peritoneal cavity) or on the surface of the abdominal wall.
+It occurs in 15 percent of patients diagnosed with endometriosis.vii

 What are the symptoms of endometriosis?

-Of women with an endometriosis diagnosis, 83 percent can have one or more of the following possible symptoms:ix
+Approximately 2 to 11 percent of females who have endometriosis do not experience any symptoms.ix However, among patients with an endometriosis diagnosis, 83 percent have one or more of the following possible symptoms:x

 • Infertility